danth/stylix/README.md

 ### Automatic color schemes

-If you only set a wallpaper, Stylix will use a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) to generate a color scheme.
+If you only set a wallpaper, Stylix will use a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) to create a color scheme.
 The quality of these automatically generated schemes can vary, but more colorful images tend to have better results.